 cherry blossom tokyo saitama omiya park sakura

-Ōmiya Park | Photo by iStock.com/ntrirata
+Ōmiya Park. | Photo by iStock.com/ntrirata

-On the weekends, plenty of people hold hanami parties. Ōmiya Park doesn’t close, so you don’t have to worry about being booted out just as you’re getting settled. Ōmiya is a major hub in Saitama Prefecture.
+On the weekends, people hold hanami parties. Ōmiya Park doesn’t close, so you don’t have to worry about being booted out just as you’re getting settled. Ōmiya is a major hub in Saitama Prefecture.

 Frequently asked questions